List of Empowered characters: Empowered

-Empowered is a female member of the Superhomeys superhero group and the titular character of the Empowered graphic novel series.
-Empowered's civilian name is Elissa Megan Powers, but is most commonly referred to by her fellow heroes and friends as "Emp".
-Whether this is purely because of it being a shortened reference to her superhero name, or simply a phonetic pronunciation of her civilian name initials is not specified.

-Emp is a 20-something super heroine and associate-member of the Superhomeys superhero group.
-Her powers and abilities are derived from a super suit of unknown origin and nature (the suit literally "fell out of the sky" in an envelope addressed to her).
+Empowered (Elissa Megan Powers), nicknamed Emp, is a member of the Superhomeys superhero group and the titular character of the Empowered graphic novel series.
+Her powers are derived from a super suit of unknown origin and nature that fell out of the sky in an envelope addressed to her, which gives her superhuman strength, durability, invisibility, X-ray vision, the ability to cling to surfaces, high-intensity energy discharges, flight, and the ability to survive in space.
 This suit, while being Emp's source of power, has also made her a social laughingstock as it often fails her when she needs it the most.
-This is due to the suit's material, known as a "hyper membrane", being incredibly thin and incredibly skin-tight, while also being extremely fragile and sometimes uncooperative.

 Despite these shortcomings, Empowered's super suit has steadily become more useful and resilient with new abilities being revealed as the series progresses.
 Additionally, Emp's suit has been implied to have been bonded specifically to her, and has been shown to be completely useless when worn by other people.
-The suit's odd behaviour and contradictory properties (such as being able to stop bullets and shark bites, yet also extremely fragile) are at least partially a result of Elissa's psychological difficulties and limitations.
+The suit's odd behaviour and contradictory properties (such as being able to stop bullets and shark bites, yet also extremely fragile) are at least partially a result of Emp's psychological difficulties and limitations.

-Emp's super suit imparts both voluntary powers, controlled intentionally by the wearer, and involuntary powers; passive abilities that become active without conscious intent of the wearer, and physical attributes that do not necessarily enhance the function of the suit but are active nonetheless.